deepaksood619/deepaksood619.github.io/docs/computer-science/courses/nutanix-hybrid-cloud.md

 ![image](../../media/Nutanix-Hybrid-Cloud-image5.jpg)

-Virtualizationuses an abstraction layer and resource scheduler called a hypervisor to run virtual machines on shared hardware resources.
+Virtualization uses an abstraction layer and resource scheduler called a hypervisor to run virtual machines on shared hardware resources.
 Virtual machines, or VMs, can be run at 80% or higher resource utilization without contention, solving one of the major problems of distributed and 3-tier architecture.

 In addition to resource utilization efficiency, VMs offer other advantages as well.
 They can be moved between hosts without downtime.
-And cloning, backup, and recovery of both servers and applications are simpler. x86 hardwareis a good fit for virtualization because, since the mid 2000s, each generation of the x86 processor has added features to improve virtualization performance.
+And cloning, backup, and recovery of both servers and applications are simpler.

+x86 hardwareis a good fit for virtualization because, since the mid 2000s, each generation of the x86 processor has added features to improve virtualization performance.
 The latest generation supports virtualized network, storage, and server infrastructure, with performance that matches dedicated Application Specific Integrated Circuit, or ASIC-based hardware.

 ## Advantages